abriqqi.com

 We don’t understand each other

 As you can see, this second function of reflexive verbs is closely connected to the first function.
 It’s also about an action directed to its producer.
 The difference is that it always takes two or more objects to express a mutual action.
-The verbs are always in plural form.
+Therefore, the verbs are always in plural.

 3. Passive voice